IndieSmiths/bblueleveleditor/README.md

 ![toggling asset outlines](https://i.imgur.com/FFWOk5d.gif)

-Press `v` to save the file and press the `Escape` key to quit the program.
+Press `v` to save the level file (.lvl), press `p` to export the level as a .png image and press the `Escape` key to quit the program.

-The saved `.lvl` file appears in the `bblueleveleditor/levels` folder created automatically within the repo (the folder is ignored by git/not tracked).
-To create and edit a new file, empty the folder (for instance, by moving an existing .lvl file to another location in your disk) and launch the editor again.
+The saved `.lvl` or exported `.png` file appears in the `bblueleveleditor/levels` folder created automatically within the repo (the folder is ignored by git/not tracked).

+To create and edit a new level file, empty the folder (for instance, by moving an existing .lvl file to another location in your disk) and launch the editor again.
 When you save, a new .lvl file will be created there again.
 This is convoluted and may be improved in the future, but it is not actually a problem at all: as I said before this tool is supposed to be very basic and simple, so I can quickly create the levels I need and move on to the next development task of the game.

+Likewise, the exported .png file will be overwritten everytime you export the level as .png.
+However, you don't need to move the .png out of the folder for a new one to be saved there.
+Renaming it will suffice.

 ## More info